beerfactory/beerfactory-site/content/pages/features.rst

 BrewBox
 =======

-BrewBox includes hardware and software components for monitoring and controling a microbrewery.
+BrewBox includes hardware and software components for monitoring and controling a home brewery.
 Sections below describes BrewBox features in details.

 General architecture